-In addition to event management, I have also spent a lot of time in the event and promotional marketing world.
-By bringing my work ethic and organizational skills from food festival management into event marketing management, I was able to quickly advance past an ambassador role and into management.
-Ultimately, I evolved managing a variety of programs at countless events across the country, with a significant amount of time in the automotive industry.
-Multiple agencies with a heavy presence in the automotive landscape let me grow into an experience manager, including Podium Marketing in Denver, Driveshop in Seattle, and EventNext in Auburn Hills.
+In addition to event/festival management, I have spent a lot of time in the promotional and event promotional marketing industry.
+Using my work ethic and organizational skills from food festival management, I quickly able to advance from an ambassador role and into the event/tour management side of the business.
+I’ve managed a variety of programs for different brands at countless events across the country, with a significant amount of time in the automotive industry.
+I’ve worked for multiple agencies with a heavy presence in the automotive landscape, including Podium Marketing in Denver, Driveshop in Seattle, EventNext in Auburn Hills, and AMCI in Los Angeles.

 Throughout my years of management for events related to the automotive industry, I’ve represented a plethora of brands, including:

-As a program and event manager, my responsibilities had virtually zero limits, as I was entrusted to take care of anything related to a brand’s sponsorship at an event.
+As an event and tour manager, my responsibilities had virtually zero limits, as I was entrusted to take care of anything related to a brand’s sponsorship at an event or while on tour.
 Major tasks included team management of brand ambassadors and product specialists, logistics of moving brand assets in/out of events, the safe handling and care new vehicles, acting as the liaison for the agency/brand between event organizers, and learning the ins and outs of every vehicle I was to ever have on site.

 Having dozens of keys for new vehicles with a minimum total value of over a quarter million dollars became a normal part of managing events, as did the ups and downs of managing new personalities on a nearly weekly basis.
 As with managing festivals, I always had to be quick on my feet and be ready to apply practical solutions to any problem I’d face along the way.
 I also had to be ready to work with an array of third parties, including rental companies, dealership managers, detailers, and other partner agencies.